PerfectlySoft/Perfect/README.md

 ### Community
 We all need a little help now and then.
 If you do too, don’t be shy, ask us or the friendly and supportive Perfect community:

 [Slack](http://perfect.ly/) | [Twitter](https://twitter.com/perfectlysoft)

 ### Deployment

-Currently, there are options to deploy Perfect to [Docker](https://hub.docker.com/r/perfectlysoft/ubuntu/) and [Heroku](https://github.com/PerfectlySoft/Perfect-Heroku-Buildpack).
-We recommend you use these until the other deployment options are updated to compile with Swift 3.0 and Perfect 2.0.
+Your Perfect project can be deployed to any Swift compatible Linux server.
+We provide a macOS desktop application, [Perfect Assistant](https://www.perfect.org/en/perfect-assistant.html), to help with AWS and Google Cloud deployments.
+Additional deployment options are in the works.

 ### Samples, Examples, and Tutorials